Quality Innovation Group

 These meetings aim to:

-• work together to identify potential solution.
+• work together to identify potential solutions and follow-up actions.

 Composition

-The QIG consists of experts from the EU regulatory network with expertise in the quality assessment of chemical or biological medicines (including advanced therapy medicinal products) or good manufacturing practice (GMP) inspections.
-The QIG may involve ad hoc experts on certain topics.
+The group consists of experts from the EU regulatory network with expertise in the quality assessment of chemical or biological medicines (including advanced therapy medicinal products) or good manufacturing practice (GMP) inspections.

 The current core members are listed below, in alphabetical order of surname.